pulp/pulp_installer/roles/pulp_database/README.md

 Shared Variables
 ----------------

-* `ansible_python_interpreter`: **Required**.
-Path to the Python interpreter.
-  This role sets the default to "auto", which is now more robust than "auto_legacy" on Ansible 2.8.

 This role is **not tightly coupled** to the [pulp_common](../../roles/pulp_common)  role, but uses some of same  variables, listed below.
 This role provides identical default values.

 * `pulp_settings.databases.default`: A dictionary.
 Its primary use is by the